spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

     ~/programming/go/src/testing-grounds/

 Sometimes more than one directory expansion is possible.
-When that happens Zsh expands as many directories as it can and displays the the collisions at that directory level as completion options.
+When that happens zsh expands as many directories as it can and displays the the collisions at that directory level as completion options.
 Once the user has \<tab> cycled through to the desired completion, the user can choose that completion by typing a character and immediately deleting it again.
 The rest of the directory expansion is then continued by pressing \<tab> again.

 ### Intelligent File Completion